restraint-harness/restraint/docs/commands.rst

 status of the task.
 This command can be called multiple times for a single task each concluding with their own status results.
 At conclusion of the task, the final task result is the most severe rating.
-So if you call the command with FAIL, then WARN, then PASS, the task status results in FAIL.
+So if you call the command with FAIL, then WARN, then PASS, or SKIP, the task status results in FAIL.

 This program runs in two modes.
 One provides backward compatibility to legacy harness and libraries and the other is restraint specific.